 We already covered SQLAlchemy data models in a previous post, so I'll skip the finer details.
 If you arrived here by frantically Googling questions about SQLAlchemy, you should probably catch up on what models are and how to define them.

-We're going to create a few models to demonstrate how to create a SQL relationship between them.
+We will create a few models to demonstrate how to create a SQL relationship between them.
 In the spirit of blogging, we'll be creating models for User, Post, and Comment:

 """Declare models and relationships."""